The UK rail network is serviced by over 25 different train operators. Luckily, their tickets all follow the same terms and conditions.

 Adult: over 16 years old.

 E-tickets: These can be shown from a mobile device either as a PDF file or from within the Omio app.
-They must be scanned at the ticket gates, and once they have been scanned they are no longer refundable.

 E-tickets can also be printed at home onto plain paper and brought to the station.
 It is not possible to print these tickets at a ticket machine or desk at the station.

 Assistance is readily available at stations around the UK.
 Passengers will need to contact the specific train company that they are travelling with in advance of their journey in order to make the necessary arrangements.
-The contact details for the UK rail operators can be found by clicking here.
+The contact details for the UK rail operators can be found here.

-You can typically travel with your bike on all UK rail services, subject to availability with the individual rail operator.
+You can typically travel with your bike on all UK rail services, subject to space availability with the individual rail operator.
 The National Rail website has got you covered.
 Simply click here to find out more.